kei-g/wol/README.md

 ### Install packages to build

-To build with clang, on linux :penguin:;
+To build with clang, on linux :penguin:,

 ```shell
 apt-get install autoconf automake clang make
 ```

-or, to build with gcc, on linux :penguin:;
+or, to build with gcc, on linux :penguin:,

 ```shell
 apt-get install autoconf automake gcc make